bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer_answers.md

 1. How many SNVs are in this region for each sample?
     * Normal: 3, Tumor: 4
 3. What is the variant allele frequency for the extra SNV in the tumor sample?
 How did it get this high?
-    * 37%: The cells with this mutation were had an advantage during growth of the tumor sample and the mutation became more frequent
+    * 37%: A mutation might have occurred in a cell that had a growth advantage that led to a clone (group of related cells) making up a large proportion of the tumor sample.

 ## Somatic SNP with change in heterozygosity
 1. What are the variant allele frequencies for each sample?
     * Normal: 59%, Tumor: 80%
 3. Why are these frequencies different?
-    * Tumor cells with the alternate allele had an advantage during growth of the tumor sample and the variant became more frequent
+    * Some cells experienced a loss of heterozygosity at this locus, leading to the variant being more frequent in the tumor population overall

 ## Somatic indel next to SNP with change in heterozygosity
 1. What type of variant is in your centre line?